What Do Neurodiagnostic Technologist Do?

 Related Job Titles for this Occupation:

-- Electrophysiology Technician
+- Polysomnography Technician

 - Neurodiagnostic Technologist

-- Registered Electroneurodiagnostic Technologist
+- Registered Polysomnographic Technologist

 The states with the most job growth for Neurodiagnostic Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.

-Neurodiagnostic Technologist Salary
+Salary for a Neurodiagnostic Technologist

 Neurodiagnostic Technologists who work in New Mexico, Alaska, or Washington, make the highest salaries.